 - Build essential leadership capabilities, not just technical ones.
 The top digital leaders think of digital transformation not as a project but as a capability.
 They create a transformative vision, engage their people in that vision, and then govern strongly to chart a course across a whole portfolio of digital transformation efforts — some planned and some yet to be discovered.
 The benefit of focusing on transformation instead of digital is that it highlights the fundamental role of leadership and organizational capabilities in creating the real business value from technological innovations.

 As an engineer turned manager turned management researcher, I love technology.
 I’ve spent my life making, using, and studying some of the greatest innovations of the past few decades, and I have studied digital transformation for the past six years, starting before it was even a thing.
 I would never tell a company to avoid new technologies, and I would never tell managers to ignore fast-emerging digital innovations.
-But I will continue to warn managers when I see digital transformation conversation going in the wrong direction.
+But I will continue to warn managers when I see a digital transformation conversation going in the wrong direction.

 Technology helps you do business differently, but the right strategy is not technology-focused.
 It incorporates the right technologies for the right jobs.
 It uses high tech where those capabilities are important and low tech where a simple solution can do the job.
-And when done right, it can help a company launch wave after wave of business innovation — innovation that becomes possible as new technologies become real.
+And when technology is done right, it can help a company launch wave after wave of business innovation — innovation that becomes possible as new technologies become real.